 Private Residential Commercial & Informal Settlements & Subsidised Residential Developments Government Backyarders Projects Current Situation: Private sector developments being built currently: • The nature of private development in Prince Albert is Industrial erven have been developed in the west of the town - these have not yet been taken up.
-There is both limited informal development and backyarders within the North-end of Prince Albert.
 2 000 people on the waiting list.

-very small scale and not on a large (developer- led) scale.
-Future/Planned: Private sector developments in the pipeline: • There are 11 single residential undeveloped sites within Prince Albert that have approval for future development. • Volstriusvlei golf course is planned, although it appears there may be a clash between this and the current (and potential) agricultural use of the land on which it is planned.
-New municipal office next to Thusong centre planned.
-Planning of a government precinct and sport complex just behind Thusong Centre planned.
-300 BNG planned in North-End.
-Comment Issue of subdivision of small farms in or adjacent to historic part of town; coupled to use of water rights.
+Future/Planned: New municipal office next to Thusong centre 300 BNG planned in North-End. pipeline: There are 11 single residential undeveloped planned.
+Planning of a government precinct and sport complex just behind Thusong Centre Comment Issue of subdivision of small farms in or adjacent to historic part of town; coupled to use of water rights.
 Issue of zoning of CBD properties - many operate as businesses but on departure, and therefore do not pay correct rates and taxes.